Walter Mondale 1984 presidential campaign: Campaign

 During the general election, over a dozen political professionals doubted whether Mondale was appealing enough as a person to win the election and questioned his decision to spend considerable time campaigning in states that he had almost no chance of winning.
 Some of these professionals also told the New York Times that they were "amazed" at the sloppy preparation the campaign put into organizing events.
-In October 1984, shortly before the election, Mondale attempted to focus on trying to win California.
+In October 1984, shortly before the election, Mondale attempted to focus on trying to win Reagan's home state of California.
 That effort included spending over $3 million on television advertising there and flying Mondale in for a rally shortly thereafter.
 That was part of his strategy to try to win at least one big Sun Belt state.

 In the general election, Mondale was endorsed by The New York Times, The Philadelphia Inquirer, the Detroit Free Press, and the Atlanta Journal-Constitution, among other newspapers.